 The LG gram 17 performs poorly in the Basemark GPU benchmark.
 None of the integrated GPUs are ideal for graphically demanding games.
 The Core i5s and i7s' Intel Iris Xe Graphics can handle some lighter or older titles, but you'll have to play at the lowest settings to get smooth gameplay.

-The LG gram's storage drive performance is outstanding.
+The storage drive performs exceptionally well.
 It has very fast sequential and random read and write speeds, allowing the system to boot up, launch apps, and transfer files quickly.
 The storage drive is also user-replaceable, so you can swap it out for a faster one if you need even better performance.
 The speed of the SSD may vary depending on the size, as larger SSDs tend to perform better.

-The LG gram has outstanding battery life.
+The battery life is outstanding.
 You can easily get through a typical 8-hour workday of light productivity on a full charge, and you can likely extend it to two full days if you have an extremely light workload or use active measures like battery saver mode.
-Video playback consumes more power, but it lasts long enough to get you through multiple full-length movies and TV show episodes.
-Its battery life while gaming is superb and among the best for Windows laptops.
-Battery life varies greatly depending on your usage.
+It takes a while to charge to full, though.

 Borderlands 3 isn't playable on the LG gram.
 It's extremely choppy, even at the lowest graphical settings, and it freezes at times.
 Also, the game keeps crashing in DirectX 12, so you can only run it in DirectX 11.
 None of the configurations can run this game smoothly.